No hacks, just reality checks around Wedding Wear!

-5 Tried And Tested Ways To Make Wedding Attire Super Comfy
+5 Tried And Tested Ways To Make Wedding Wear Super Comfy

 Location, Location, Location

 We’re talking about both destination weddings and local.
 Is it at a misty hill station or a sunny beach-side wedding?
 Is it indoor or outdoor?
-While it could be any of these and more, it’s important to factor in the venue.
+While it could be any of these and more, it’s important to factor in the venue for wedding wear.
 Just like how you wouldn’t wear a coat in the middle of summer, the weather and climate can dictate what you wear.

 An outdoor beach wedding?
 Stick to light colours like pastels and off-white.
 Darker colours will trap the heat and make you stuffy.
 A cooler wedding near the mountains?
 Try warmer colours like reds, orange and yellows.
 This balances out the temperature with the warmth in colours.